Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Introduction

 For computational fluid dynamics (CFD) applications, Brown and Zingg (2016) designed a dissipation-based continuation (DBC) algorithm to solve steady-state problems using an aerodynamic flow solver.
 Their homotopy is constructed by adding numerical dissipation to the discrete conservation equations with a continuation parameter that controls the magnitude of the dissipation.
 In this paper, we employ the DBC approach to solve coupled two-phase flow and transport in heterogeneous porous media.
-We follow the ideas proposed by Brown and Zingg (2016); however, this work has some notable aspects of innovation: 1) DBC is studied for the first time for multiphase flow in natural porous media; 2) numerical evidence and detailed analysis are provided through single-cell and one-dimensional (1D) examples to explain why the dissipation operator can significantly improve the nonlinear convergence of the coupled system of equations; 3) an adaptive strategy to determine the optimum dissipation coefficient is developed.
-The adaptive dissipation is computed locally for each cell interface, and is applicable to coupled flow and transport.
-We evaluate the efficiency of the new nonlinear solver using several challenging examples, including 1D scalar transport and 2D heterogeneous problems with fully coupled flow and transport.
-Compared with the standard Newton-based method, the new solver exhibits superior convergence performance.
-The dissipation operator is quite effective in resolving the convergence difficulties associated with slow wave speeds around the saturation front.
-Moreover, the new solver works for a wide range of flow conditions without parameter tuning of the dissipation operator.
+We follow the ideas proposed by Brown and Zingg (2016); however, this work has some notable differences.
+The DBC approach is studied for the first time for multiphase flow in natural porous media; the investigation includes detailed analysis of single-cell and one-dimensional (1D) problems to explain why the dissipation operator improves the nonlinear convergence of the coupled system of equations.
+We also present multi-dimensional solutions using an adaptive strategy to determine the dissipation coefficient.